Most Obamacare enrollees could pay less for policies next year

 Obamacare advocates worry that consumers will be scared off by the news that premiums are skyrocketing for next year.
 They plan to highlight the fact that many people will be able to find lower-premium policies thanks to the subsidies.

-Even the Trump administration found that Obamacare plans will be more affordable next year.
+Even the Trump administration found that Obamacare plans will be more affordable for many consumers next year.
 Some 80% of enrollees will be able to find a policy for $75 a month or less -- up from 71% this year and the highest share so far.

 "This year, more people than any previous year have access to a plan for $75 or less," said Josh Peck, a former Obama administration official and co-founder of Get America Covered, which is promoting enrollment for 2018.
 "That's what we want everyone to know."